Why solar energy’s prospects look bright for 2020

 It’s a different story for offshore wind.
 These projects are more complex and take longer to plan.
 It so happens that there is relatively little new capacity planned for next year and so the sector could experience some weakness.

 The flipside is that subsequent years look set to be much stronger for offshore wind, partly due to expected increases in installed capacity.
+The chart below gives estimates from BNEF (Bloomberg New Energy Finance), with a significant pick-up expected from 2025.

 Another aspect is the service contracts that come alongside capacity installations.
 Installing new capacity is a one-off project that typically carries a profit margin of around 8%.
 But wind turbine manufacturers usually sign multi-year contracts to service and maintain the installations too.
 These tend to carry much higher profit margins (up to 25%) and provide a reliable source of future revenues.